Danube Cycling Path – The Ultimate Guide

 Gabcikovo power plant

-It starts at the 1,836 river kilometer and is the largest hydroelectric power plant in Slovakia, guaranteeing 11% of the country’s energy needs.
+It starts at the 1,836 river kilometers and is the largest hydroelectric power plant in Slovakia, guaranteeing 11% of the country’s energy needs.
 From here on you will travel along the artificial reservoir for several kilometers.
 Towards Bratislava, the Danube becomes almost a lake and is populated by thousands of birds in the right season.

 Vienna

-Vienna is a wonderful city, one of the most beautiful we’ve ever seen, there are so many things to see! do not miss the Imperial Crypt, the magnificent Cathedral of St Stephan, the many traditional Viennese cafés, the Globe Museum, a huge collection unique in the world (here a list of weird things to see in Vienna).
-You definitely shouldn’t miss trying Austrian food, some amazing delicacies!
+Vienna is a wonderful city, one of the most beautiful we’ve ever seen, there are so many things to see! do not miss the Imperial Crypt, the magnificent Cathedral of St Stephan, the many traditional Viennese cafés, the Globe Museum, a huge collection unique in the world (here is a list of weird things to see in Vienna).
+You definitely shouldn’t miss trying Austrian food, and some amazing delicacies!

-Vienna is totally a bicycle-friendly city, the bike paths are everywhere and well designed.
+Vienna is totally a bicycle-friendly city, the bike paths are everywhere and well-designed.
 Spend at least a couple of days, there are plenty of Warmshowers people here – if you want to splurge, this is the right place lots of great accommodation option in Vienna.

 Safety

 We have cycled along the Danube in Serbia, Romania, Slovakia, Hungary, and Austria and we can say that there are no particular security problems.
-In general, it is enough to take the normal precautions, not to show off expensive things, not to get too drunk with strangers, to camp at safe places, not too close to the road but not too isolated.
+In general, it is enough to take normal precautions, not to show off expensive things, not to get too drunk with strangers, to camp at safe places, not too close to the road but not too isolated.

 Did you find it useful?
 Share and follow up on social networks.